-The Walkie-Talkie is the nickname of a skyscraper in the City of London, located at 20 Fenchurch Street, that switched on its lights in 2014.
+The Walkie-Talkie building is a skyscraper in the City of London, located at 20 Fenchurch Street.
+It switched on its lights in 2014 — and has been messing with sunlight ever since.

 Credit: (left) Colin/Wikimedia Commons/CC BY-SA-4.0; (right) Margaret Murphy